 Industrial hygienist work for consulting firms, government agencies, private industry, and manufacturing and environmental agencies.

 Workplace safety is a growing concern for employers and employees.
 Complex automated machinery and stricter government guidelines will increase the need for industrial hygenists.
 The need for this career will increase in the future.

-Employment of health and safety engineers is projected to grow 9 percent from 2016 to 2026, about as fast as the average for all occupations.
+According to the BLS, overall employment of occupational health and safety specialists and technicians is projected to grow 7 percent from 2020 to 2030, about as fast as the average for all occupations.

 Industrial hygienist generally have a college degree in one of the sciences or engineering.
 Most have graduate degrees in occupational safety and health, environmental health engineering, physical or natural science, or environmental health sciences.

 Licensure is not required in the state of Connecticut.

 6015 West St Joseph, Suite 300